 • you are looking for a job for the first time;

-• you worked less than 26 in the last year calendar weeks(for 8 hours);
+• over the past year you worked less than 26 calendar weeks(8 hours each);

 • you have not worked for more than a year;